 |Production of transport vehicles and equipment||3.4%|

-Belarus’ mechanical engineering sector includes such branches as the manufacture of machines and equipment, electric devices, transport vehicles and equipment.
-The production of machines and equipment accounts for 50% of the total output of the sector.
+Belarus’ mechanical engineering sector includes such branches as the manufacture of machines and equipment, electric and electronic devices, transport vehicles and equipment.
+The production of machines and equipment accounts for 15% of the total output of the sector.

 Belarus specializes in manufacturing freight vehicles, buses, quarry equipment, and tractors.
 The biggest companies are OAO Minsk Automobile Plant (MAZ trademark) and OAO BelAZ trademark in Zhodino.
 Belarusian Autoworks accounts for a third of the global market of rock haulers and is one of the world’s leading producers of quarry equipment.